Skip to main content

 Single sign-on (SSO) is a method of access control for multiple, related but independent software systems.

-Under an SSO environment, once the user has logged in for the first time, they are then able to gain access to all systems without being prompted to log in again.
+In an SSO environment, once a user logs in for the first time, they can access all systems without being prompted to log in again.
 TASS.web and/or portals will provide the SSO capability via a token-based method.

 In summary, the process in which SSO will work is outlined as follows:

-The portal user will authenticate through the school's network or other systems.
-It is likely that the user will authenticate with a username that is different from the username that they would have with TASS.
+1. The portal user will authenticate through the school's network or other systems.
+It is likely that the user will authenticate with a username different from the one they have with TASS.

-The school's application would then communicate with a TASS web service, passing across variables including a secure key, product id and user id.
+2. The school's application would then communicate with a TASS.web service, passing across variables including a secure key, product ID and user ID.

-TASS.web will look up the secure key, product id and username, and if valid will create a log-in token.
+3. TASS.web will look up the secure key, product ID, and username, and, if valid, create a login token.

-The school's portal will then launch the TASS portal passing across the login token.
+4. The school's portal will then launch the TASS portal, passing across the login token.
 The portal will check the login token to ensure it is valid.
 If it is correct, enable the user to access the product.

 Adding an SSO Application